(Oh, it’s perfectly okay! It doesn’t violate the Confidentiality Code when it’s the patient who does the blabbing.)

 1. You’re Not An Entertainer! – If you think your therapist looks bored, she probably is.
 But resist the urge to liven up the session by ratcheting up your life a notch.
 Don’t tell your therapist that you’re the reason Gwyneth Paltrow’s marriage Consciously Uncoupled.
 Or that you like the name Gwyneth for that matter.
 Save all creative embellishments for your humor blog.

 3. Don’t Do Dreams! – – Just don’t.
 I recounted a dream I had that my ex-husband and I were arguing over where we should live.
-During the nightmare (it just got upgraded to a nightmare when I recalled my ex wanted to live next to his mother) I happened to be eating walnuts. (my dreams are weight watcher approved) Now I was eager to talk to her about the pros and cons of moving to another country, but instead I spent the next hour listening to what walnuts symbolize.
+During the nightmare (it just got upgraded to a nightmare when I recalled my ex wanted to live next to his mother) I happened to be eating walnuts. (my dreams are weight watcher approved) Therefore I was eager to talk to her about the pros and cons of moving to another country, but instead I spent the next hour listening to what walnuts symbolize.
 Thanks to that stupid dream, I now know that a)I care about people’s insides more than their exteriors (this is because I discarded the shells instead of saving them) b) I’m always trying to get at the heart or core of the matter. c) I’m searching for something that most people might think is a little nutty.
 Oh!
 And d) Instead of penis envy, I have testicle envy.
 If only I had the foresight to dream about peanuts.
 They are in the legume family.

 4. Just Admit You Hate Yourself!– – You will save a ton of time and money if you just fess up to feeling insecure and nervous about your self-worth like the rest of us.
 If you don’t, be prepared to discuss ad nauseam that the reason you lost your job, broke up with your boyfriend, didn’t win the lottery and always choose the slowest checkstand in the supermarket is because you Self-Sabotage.